bogbook/bog/README.md

 #### fortify your bog

 fortify your bogs by only accepting replication requests from existing boggers.
-Bogbook will only respond to messages from public keys that have already published bogs to the server, this means all lurkers and new boggers will be unable to publish or replicate from the bogbook while the bog is fortified.
-This could be useful for a private bogging group, or for possible abuse cases.
+Bogbook will only respond to messages from public keys that have already published bogs to the server.
+This means all lurkers and new boggers will be unable to publish or replicate from the bogbook while the bog is fortified.
+This could be useful for a private bogging group, or for handling possible abuse cases.

 ```
 {"fort": "true"}